microsoft/online-experimentation-metric-collections/custom/README.md

 | Event Name | Properties |
 | -------- | -------- |
 |`gen_ai.evaluation.user_feedback` | `Score` (numeric): the numeric score. <br> +1 for positive feedback, -1 for negative feedback. |

+To expose these feedback events to Online Experimentation, add a summary rule in your Log Analytics workspace that routes all `gen_ai.evaluation.user_feedback` events into the `AppEvents` table.
+You can use the existing [evaluation-events summary rule](../azure-ai-evaluation/summary_rules-v0.1.0.yaml) as a template.

 ### Errors